 For most of the people I do this with, the squat dramatically changes from when you have a chair behind you to when you are free squatting.
-If you watch the video below, look to see what bends FIRST- hips or knees.
+This video below explains this exact situation and what to do instead.

-Typically when people come to me with knee pain during squats, this is one of the first things I look at.
+This is typically one of the first things I look at when seeing someone reporting knee pain with squatting.
 This tends to be one of the most common problems that leads to joint pain, especially with increased knee bend.

 Especially when dealing with knee arthritis, I see quite a few people that have pain with squats because they are expecting it.
 Now I know this sounds crazy but it’s true.

 If you are anticipating pain when you have to get in the car, bend down to sit on the toilet, or when you have to squat down to a chair- you will likely have pain.

 Don’t get me wrong, the pain is real when you have it.
 But sometimes you can further convince our bodies that the squat is a potentially dangerous movement if you expect pain every time we do it.

 If you think “Man, this is going to be painful” then your mind thinks that’s actually what you want to happen!